 - a.
 Standards and Specifications: The device should hold patient weight and be user friendly. - b.
 Customer: The device will be tested on human subjects - c.
 Patient concerns: The device should be user friendly for those with audio, visual, and precise movement impairments.
 The alarm should not cause additional agitation or unhealthy patient behavior. - d.
-Competition: There are no walkers that are able to sense when the user walks away or that are able to quantify usage.
+Competition: Currently there are devices on the market that incorporate step counting, time measurement, and cadence abilities.
+However there are no canes that are able to sense when the user walks away or have a feature that talks.